odota/core/_posts/_faq_i-have-a-feature-idea.md

 {{{
-  "title": "I want to develop a feature/I found a bug!
-What do I do?", "tags": ["faq"],
+  "title": "What do I do if I want to develop a feature/report a bug?", "tags": ["faq"],
   "date": "2-2-2015 12:08 AM",
   "author": "Admin"